-What caregivers can do: Understand the stages of dementia and how they will impact the help the patient needs.
-Plan for the changes in the patient’s ability and the support required.
+What caregivers can do: Understand the stages of dementia and how they will impact the help the person needs.
+Plan for the changes in the dementia person’s ability and the support required.
 Consider suitable home adjustments.
 Learn the required caregiving skills.
 The caregiving workload will increase over time, so consider available support systems.
 Make required adjustments in other responsibilities.

 - Care approaches as dementia progresses.